What do you want to learn?

 Tracey Wallace, Founder of Doris Sleep

 Automating order processing can help streamline the fulfillment and shipping process, increase customer satisfaction, and improve operations.
-Ecommerce merchants that partner with a 3PL like ShipBob can automate many aspects of the fulfillment process to save on time and costs, and scale their business more efficiently.
+Ecommerce merchants that partner with a 3PL like ShipBob can automate many aspects of the digital fulfillment process to save on time and costs, and scale their business more efficiently.

 “It’s a pain to pick, pack, and print the labels, and manage the storage.
 It would be a huge stress for us to do it ourselves, but the fact that ShipBob takes care of it all, both the savings in costs and time, is invaluable to our business.”